What’s In Real Milk And Meat,

 - Abraham served his divine Guests milk (calcium source) with red meat.
 Gen. 18:5-9

 - We are not recommending eating cover fat and fat you can see when you eat your roast, steaks, or ribs.
-God says that fat belongs to Him (Lev.
+The Creator says that such fat belongs to Him (Lev.
 3:16).
 Neither do we recommend consuming excess amounts of any food.

 - Kabara, JJ, The Pharmacological Effects of Lipids, American Oil Chem.
 Soc,1978-1-14

 - Watkins, BA & Seifert, MF, Food Lipids and Bone Health, IN:IFT Basic Symposium Series.

 - Cha, YS & Sachan, DS, J Am Coll Nutr, 1994, Aug.